NickP2000x/Video_games/README.md

 # Video_games
-Project for Jovians Data Analysis with python course download to view .ipynb
+Project for Jovians Data Analysis with python course.
+Download to view .ipynb.